XMM-NEWTON PROPOSAL & PLANNING TOOLS

 |XMM-Newton Proposers' Generic Help||SOC Online, or the GSFC GOF: email@example.com|

 AO Science Proposal SubmissionProposals must be electronically submitted directly to the XMM-Newton SOC through the SOC's RPS facility.
-NOTE: This is different from the NASA/GSFC XMM-Newton RPS system which is only used for NASA XMM-Newton budget proposals (not necessarily for AO-10).
-The submission process has been simplified reducing the number of detector-specific details.
-Successful PIs will need to use the SOC's XRPS to submit observation details for their accepted targets at a later date.
+NOTE: This is different from the NASA/GSFC XMM-Newton RPS system which is only used for NASA XMM-Newton budget proposals.
+Successful PIs will also need to use the SOC's RPS to submit observation details for their accepted targets at a later date (Phase II proposal submissions).

 The XMM-Newton SOC highly recommends the use of: